edokope/edokope/README.md

 Aficionado al estudio de las Artes Marciales Japonesas. <br />
  <br /> <br />

-- 👋 Hi, I’m @edokope
+- 👋 Hi, I’m @edokope, yes, that's me
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... bjj women
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... reactJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... all the people, world peace
-- 📫 How to reach me ...
+- 📫 How to reach me ... @edokope Telegram

 <!---
 edokope/edokope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.